eisberg-labs/actix-permissions/README.md

 By default, 403 is returned for failed permission checks.
 You may want to toggle between `Unauthorized` and `Forbidden`, maybe customize 403 forbidden messages.
 That's why `check_with_custom_deny` is for.
 Take a look at [role based authorization example](./examples/role-based-authorization) for more info.

+## Permission chaining
+Not implemented more than one.
+It's because how it's implemented in `service.rs`.
+For every `Permission` there's a `FromRequest` impl.
+Every `FromRequest` consumes `Payload`, so `Payload` needs to be `cloned` each time.
+If you have a need for permission chaining or have an idea, open a [new Issue](https://github.com/eisberg-labs/actix-permissions/issues/new).

 ## Contributing